beeva-arturomartinez/beeva-best-practices/qa_testing/code_design/README.md

 #### Concurrency Defense Principles

-* Single Responsability Principle TODO
+* Single Responsability Principle
-* Limit the Scope of data TODO
+* Limit the Scope of data
-* Use copies of data TODO
+* Use copies of data
-* Threads should be as independant as possible TODO
+* Threads should be as independant as possible
-* Execution Models TODO
+* Execution Models
 	* Producers-Consumers
 	* Reader-Writers
 	* Dinning Philosofers